boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 In addition, a Timer type allows timed events to be scheduled and moved (according to their "due date") to an existing Task Queue.

+By `FIO_QUEUE`, the following task and timer related helpers are defined:

 ### Queue Related Types

 #### `fio_queue_task_s`